Anish Kapoor’s largest sculpture

 In a way, it bears a resemblance to the trumpet that Joshua1 used to spy on the town of Jericho in the Bible2.
 Like with every art installation, the audience reserves the right to interpret a masterpiece depending on the feelings that the piece evokes.
 Some people have interpreted the sculpture and found it to represent a large-sized vulva, while others think that it represents the head and nucleus of a large bright flower.

 Kapoor created the sculpture as a way of connecting the body to the sky.
 The tubular red structure symbolizes colostomy bags, and the red color represents the insides of the human body.
 The red is internal, but it externalizes itself in various ways.
-The sculpture also suggests that it may be a motherly creature that is brought forth by the earth and the tube represents flesh, skin, or a dismembered artery that is bleeding on the ground possibly feeding and rejuvenating the soil it rests on.
-From within, the sculpture is intimate and private, however, from inside it, the landscape emerges paving the way to new life in a fragile earth.
+The sculpture also suggests that it may be a motherly creature brought forth by the earth.
+The tube represents flesh, skin, or a dismembered artery bleeding on the ground, possibly feeding and rejuvenating the soil it rests on.
+From within, the sculpture is intimate and private.
+However, from inside it, the landscape emerges, paving the way to new life on a fragile earth.